divetoh/tranquility/doc/install.md

 2. Run: `docker-compose up`
 3. Open `http://[your_server_ip]:8080/` in browser. (login and password in .env file)

+To run tests in docker use:
+`docker-compose -f docker-compose-tests.yml up --abort-on-container-exit --exit-code-from backend`

 ## Installation without Docker

 Example for Debian/Ubuntu linux.